-endpoint has been selected The current selection, but expanded to encompass additional bases You can extend the length of an existing selection by Shift+clicking on the new endpoint.
+Triple-click on the feature under any of the sequences in the alignment.
+Additional continuous items, when the first endpoint has been selected Use Ctrl/Cmd+Shift and click on the other endpoint.
+The current selection, but expanded to encompass additional bases to the right or left You can extend the length of an existing selection by Shift+clicking on the new endpoint.
 The selection will expand to use the chosen base as the new endpoint.
 If there are multiple selected ranges, the one closed to the chosen base will be expanded.
 One or more items in the Tree view In the Tree view , to select one sequence, click on it.
 To select multiple sequences, use Ctrl/Cmd+click .
 To select all sequences in a clade, click the horizontal "stem" for that branch.
 All variants in the Variants view Choose Variants > Select > Select All.
 Remove the selection using Variants > Select > Select None.
 Individual variants in the Variants view Drag the mouse or by use Shift+click or Cmd/Ctrl+click .
 To select all rows except for the currently-selected rows, choose Variants > Select > Invert Selection .